tobe2098/JaipurGameTracker/README.md

 Alternatively, you can also do:
 1. Run `cmake -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Release .` in the game folder.
 2. Run `mingw32-make`.

+## Linux, macOS
+- Just use cmake, make and gcc